 Südranden (L/ILW repository)

-Nagra proposes that the geological siting region Südranden (SH) be placed in reserve for Stage 3.
+At the beginning of 2015, Nagra proposed that the geological siting region Südranden (SH) should be placed in reserve for Stage 3.
+ENSI agreed with this proposal at the end of 2016.

 The siting region located near the Wannenberg – Lauferberg range of hills in the Canton Schaffhausen is one of the six potential siting regions for a deep geological repository confirmed by the Federal Council.